-- In general, credit can be transferred if the requested substitute course is at the same course level or lower than the course being substituted (i.e., 7000-level courses would transfer for a 7000-level course or 5000 or 6000 level).
+- In general, credit can be transferred if the requested substitute course is at the same course level or lower than the course being substituted (e.g., 7000-level courses would transfer for a 7000-level course or a 5000- or 6000-level course).
 In cases where a course from a master’s program is being requested for transfer into a doctoral program, consideration will be given to rigor and content and further documentation may be requested.

-- Final approval for a transfer request is based upon review and authorization by the Program Director and will be based on assessment of whether a transfer of credit will allow the student to meet all program and course learning outcomes.
+- Final approval for a transfer request is based on review and authorization by the Program Director and will be based on the assessment of whether a transfer of credit will allow the student to meet all program and course learning outcomes.

-- If students are utilizing a variety of methods in transferring credits (from outside institutions, from another USAHS program, Prior Learning Assessment (PLA) or from advanced standing), a maximum of 50% of the degree program total credits can be awarded.
-The remaining 50% of the total credits needs to be completed within the desired USAHS program.
+- If students are utilizing a variety of methods in transferring credits (from outside institutions, from another USAHS program, Prior Learning Assessment (PLA), or from advanced standing, a maximum of 50% of the degree program total credits can be awarded.
+The remaining 50% of the total credits need to be completed within the desired USAHS program.

-- The Registrar is responsible for assuring consistency of transfer credit practice and procedure among the different campus locations.
+The Registrar is responsible for ensuring consistency of transfer credit practice and procedure between the different campus locations.

 Post Graduate Nursing Certificate Transfer of Credits

-- The School of Nursing follows the provisions listed above with the following additions:
+The School of Nursing follows the provisions listed above in the Transfer Credit Policy with the following additions:

-- For course(s) that have been completed greater than 5 years preceding admission to the program or courses with a population specific focus different from the population of the focus of the certificate, Health Education Systems Incorporated (HESI) examination may be administered to ‘test out’ of Advanced Pathophysiology, Advanced Pharmacology, or Advanced Physical Assessment.
+- For course(s) that have been completed more than 5 years preceding admission to the program or courses with a population-specific focus different from the population of the focus of the certificate, the Health Education Systems Incorporated (HESI) examination may be administered to test out of NUR 7610 Advanced Physiology and Pathophysiology, NUR 7560 Advanced Pharmacology, or NUR 7580 Advanced Health Assessment and Differential Diagnosis.
 A minimum score of 750 on the HESI examination is required.
 Testing and proctoring will be at the expense of the applicant or student requesting the transfer credit.

 The process for requesting transfer credits is as follows:

-- The student completes a Transfer Credit Request Form, found on the MyUSA Student Services tab under Forms (or obtains from advisor), and submits it to the Program Director for initial review.
+- The student completes a Transfer Credit Form found on the MyUSA portal, Student Services tab, Forms link (or obtains from the advisor) and submits the form to the Program Director for initial review.
 A course syllabus is required.
 It is the responsibility of the student to provide sufficient documentation to show equivalency to USAHS coursework.

 - The Program Director, in consultation with the appropriate course instructor(s) as needed, will review the transfer course syllabus to verify that its contents match those of the program’s course, considering the nature, content, quality, appropriateness, and applicability of the credit earned.
 The Program Director will then notify the Registrar of the decision.